 The other method of moulding I tried this week was a cavity mould.
 I had not tried this method before so it was a good experience, and beneficial to my project and learning.

 First I took one of the nose sculpts and covered it in foil.
 I used a layer of foil to protect the clay nose underneath.
 I then covered the foil in a layer of clay and formed some locators and a pour hole.
-Once this was done I Covered the clay in a layer of Gel Coat about 2-3mm thick.
-Once this was tacky I began the process of fiberglassing the mould.
-After a few layers of fiberglass I left the mould to dry over night.

 The next morning when the fiberglass was dry, I Drilled some holes into the fiberglass and baseboard, these acted as locators and a fastening point for re-ataching the fiberglass to the board for the next stage of moulding.
 After the holes had been drilled I Removed the fiberglass jacket from the board and removed the clay and foil.
 I then placed the fiberglass jacket back over the master (nose) and fastened it with bolts and wingnuts.